MKU (company): History

 The company started off with the manufacturing of locks.
 In 1985, M Kumar Udyog was founded for manufacturing and supply of defence specific requirements of the Indian Army, with its first lot of FRP helmets being shipped out in 1989.

 By 1993 footwear manufacturing unit was commissioned.
 The company further diversified in 1997 and entered into plywood manufacturing business.
 Subsequently, a separate manufacturing unit was set up for catering to the growing demand of plywood in India.
 In the same year a bitumen manufacturing plant was commissioned for supplies to the emerging road construction requirements of India.

-During the Kargil war of 1999, fought between India and Pakistan, the Indian Ministry of Defence realised the acute need of ballistic protection due to the high casualties amongst Indian soldiers, leading to MKU entering the bulletproof protection market.
-It made its first commercial international sale in 2003.
+In the Aero India 2023 convention, MKU unveiled a ballistic helmet made specifically for Sikhs serving in the military.

 Management

 Manoj Gupta is the chairman of MKU, his brother, Neeraj Gupta, heads the international business team, while the third brother, Anurag Gupta, looks after the domestic operations.
 Neeraj Gupta is the managing director of MKU Limited.
 He started the armour business of the company.